PinhasZiv/OOP-homeWork5/README.md

 Pinhas Ziv

 Our function enable the user to create a recipe, by using some ingredients.
-Our function have a 3 classes of ingredient: Vegetable, Spice and Protien when each of them has functions that can be applied on them.
+Our function have a 3 classes of ingredient: Vegetable, Spice and Protien, when each of them has functions that can be applied on them.

 Some comments about the code: